Bad Boy/Having a Party

 "Bad Boy/Having a Party" is a song by American recording artist Luther Vandross in 1982.
 The song was released as the first single in support of his album Forever, for Always, for Love.
 The single became a top five R&B hit which peaked to number-three on the Hot R&B Singles chart, and reached #55 on the Billboard Hot 100.
-The song was featured during the opening credits of the 1990 film House Party.
+The song was featured during the opening credits of the 1990 film House Party and was in the 2022 Whitney Houston biopic I Wanna Dance with Somebody.
 The bridge samples the chorus from the Sam Cooke song "Having a Party," but with new lyrics added to the end ("you can't go").